SecretIGO/SecretIGO/README.md

 - 👋 Hi, I’m @SecretIGO
 - 👀 I’m interested in systems, games and applications
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning animations in js
 - 💞️ I’m looking to collaborate on anything as long as I can learn
-- 📫 email me at heartfire309@gmail.com
+- 📫 email me at johanzdavidtolentino@gmail.com

 <!---
 SecretIGO/SecretIGO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.